Bexleyheath (UK Parliament constituency)

+Politics and history of the constituency

 It was created for the February 1974 general election, and abolished for the 1997 general election.

-History

 This safe Conservative seat was represented for its entire existence by Sir Cyril Townsend.

 Boundaries

-1974–1983: The London Borough of Bexley wards of Brampton, Christchurch, Danson, East Wickham, Falconwood, St Michael's, and Upton.

-1983–1997: The London Borough of Bexley wards of Barnehurst, Barnehurst North, Brampton, Christchurch, Danson, East Wickham, Falconwood, St Michael's, and Upton.

 This constituency in the London Borough of Bexley was centred on the district of Bexleyheath.
 It was split in 1997 when the Boundary Commission for England recommended an extra seat for the paired boroughs of Bexley and Greenwich.
 It was largely replaced by the new constituency of Bexleyheath and Crayford, with about a third of the constituency being added to the existing Old Bexley and Sidcup constituency.